KuenzelIT/row-eq-height/README.md

 ## Usage
 Just download the small script and include it somewhere behind Jquery.

-You can then use "row-eq-height" to make all columns in a row have the same height.
+You can then use "row-eq-height" as a class besides "row" to make all columns in a row have the same height.

 Panels inside of those columns are also being resized equally.